-JPMorgan Announces $80 Billion Small Business Lending Initiative
+JPMorgan Chase Launches $80 Billion Small Business Lending Initiative

-JPMorgan's new program aims to address economic inequality by supporting small businesses and expanding opportunities.
+JPMorgan's new program aims to address economic inequality by increasing support for small businesses across the U.S.

 Key Facts